pedro-moreira-ibm/bob_workshop_portugal/README.md

-# watsonx Orchestrate & Bob Workshop Portugal: Hands-On Labs
+# Workshop: watsonx Orchestrate & Bob Portugal

 This repository is structured as a guided workshop path across watsonx Orchestrate, Bob, and then both together.